vinay-nain/nimonain/README.md

 <br>
 - 😄 Pronouns: he/him
 <br>
-- ⚡ Fun fact: a square has size sides
+- ⚡ Fun fact: a square has four sides

 <!---
 nimonain/nimonain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.